 Acronis True Image 2017 has been released and it is optimized for Windows 10 and the most recent Mac OS X versions.
 This version is between 3 times to 6 times faster than the competition.
 Through the years, True Image has been making it easier and easier to keep your data safe by backing it up.
 The 2017 version has simplified the process even more.
 2 clicks is all it takes to do a full image backup of your entire computer.
 This version combines the features of the previous versions which includes dynamic disk support and Universal Restore allowing you to restore data to a different PC even if it has different hardware.
 Wi-Fi support has also been added when backing up to the Acronis Cloud even to a bare-metal PC.
 It easily backs up Windows, Mac, iOS, Android and even Facebook.
 Gotta keep up with the times.
-See our Acronis True Image 2017 review.
+See the 2017 version in action.

 More True Image Reviews

 Clone a Laptop Hard Drive with True Image 2017

 Acronis True Image 2017 New Features

 Create a Bootable Rescue USB Drive with True Image 2017